robren/old-pelican-based-blog/content/deploy-to-gke.md

 # Create a cluster

 The container will run within a cluster, this cluster being controlled by Kubernetes.
-But first to create the cluster we need to use a gcloud command.
+To create the cluster we need to use a gcloud command.
 Note the machine type being specified  with the -m flag as f1-micro as well as the --preemptible flag to keep costs down from the default, but still pretty cheap machine.